Snowshoe Lava Field: Transitional centres

 SLF-4 and SLF-5 are located on the western and southern margins of Tencho Glacier, respectively.
 They are within the trim lines of this glacier and have been reduced to low, drumlin-like ridges from glacial ice overriding them.
 A short distance beyond the trim lines of Tencho Glacier are SLF-6, SLF-7 and SLF-8; SLF-7 is Coffee Crater.
 These eruptive centres contrast from SLF-4 and SLF-5 in that they have not been overridden by glacial ice, which has allowed them to retain their central craters and their original conical forms.
 However, their inner structures have been partially exposed due to sufficient erosion.
-All five eruptive centres consist of a lower succession of brown subaqueous tuff breccia and an upper sequence of subaerial cinders, spatter and bombs which have been stained red due to extreme oxidation.
+All five eruptive centres consist of a lower succession of brown subaqueous tuff breccia and an upper sequence of subaerial cinders, spatter and bombs.
+These rocks have been stained red due to extreme oxidation.

 Lava flows from the transitional centres have been mostly buried under younger basalt of the subaerial centres, as well as pumice of the Sheep Track Member.
 However, they are exposed where streams have eroded the overlying volcanic deposits.
 The lava flows are also locally exposed along streams that have cut through older lava flows below.